from small one page howto to huge articles all in one place

 The template directory contains files and directories that will be copied to the $GIT_DIR after it is created.

-The default template directory includes some directory structure, some suggested "exclude patterns", and copies of sample "hook" files.
-The suggested patterns and hook files are all modifiable and extensible.
+The default template directory includes some directory structure, suggested "exclude patterns" (see gitignore(5)), and sample hook files.

 EXAMPLES